Bit: Storage

-File sizes are often measured in (binary) IEC multiples of bytes, for example 1 KiB = 1024 bytes = 8192 bits.
-Confusion may arise in cases where (for historic reasons) filesizes are specified with binary multipliers using the ambiguous prefixes K, M, and G rather than the IEC standard prefixes Ki, Mi, and Gi.
+File sizes are often measured in (binary) IEC multiples of bytes, for example, 1 KiB = 1024 bytes = 8192 bits.
+Confusion may arise in cases where (for historic reasons) file sizes are specified with binary multipliers using the ambiguous prefixes K, M, and G rather than the IEC standard prefixes Ki, Mi, and Gi.

-Mass storage devices are usually measured in decimal SI multiples, for example 1 TB = $10^{12}$ bytes.
+Mass storage devices are usually measured in decimal SI multiples, for example, 1 TB = $10^{12}$ bytes.

-Confusingly, the storage capacity of a directly addressable memory device, such as a DRAM chip, or an assemblage of such chips on a memory module, is specified as a binary multiple—using the ambiguous prefix G rather than the IEC recommended Gi prefix.
-For example, a DRAM chip that is specified (and advertised) as having "1 GB" of capacity has $2^{30}$ bytes of capacity.
-As at 2022, the difference between the popular understanding of a memory system with "8 GB" of capacity, and the SI-correct meaning of "8 GB" was still causing difficulty to software designers.
+Confusingly, the storage capacity of a directly addressable memory device, such as a DRAM chip, or an assemblage of such chips on a memory module, is specified as a binary multiple—using the ambiguous prefix G rather than the IEC-recommended Gi prefix.
+For example, a DRAM chip that is specified (and advertised) as having 1 GB of capacity has $2^{30}$ bytes of capacity.
+As of 2022, the difference between the popular understanding of a memory system with 8 GB of capacity and the SI-correct meaning of 8 GB was still causing difficulty to software designers.

 Unit and symbol

 The bit is not defined in the International System of Units (SI).
-However, the International Electrotechnical Commission issued standard IEC 60027, which specifies that the symbol for binary digit should be 'bit', and this should be used in all multiples, such as 'kbit', for kilobit.
-However, the lower-case letter 'b' is widely used as well and was recommended by the IEEE 1541 Standard (2002).
-In contrast, the upper case letter 'B' is the standard and customary symbol for byte.
+However, the International Electrotechnical Commission issued standard IEC 60027, which specifies that the symbol for binary digit should be bit, and this should be used in all multiples, such as kbit, for kilobit.
+However, the lower-case letter b is widely used as well and was recommended by the IEEE 1541 Standard (2002).
+In contrast, the uppercase letter B is the standard and customary symbol for byte.